-Exclude support for reading and writing Unicode files.
+Exclude support for handling and displaying Unicode files.
 Normally the configure script auto-detects whether to enable UTF-8 support or not.
 You can use this or the previous option to override that detection.

 --enable-altrcname=name

 Use the file with the given name (in the user's home directory) as nano's settings file, instead of the default .nanorc.